 As I drive around town I often see the standard sort of thing common in any town (yes I’m talking about you Starbucks.
 And your ilk).
 But then again, in my wanderings I often come across things that are unique to here.

 This particular piece of civic pride stirred up a major

 shit storm controversy as soon as it was installed.
 A committee decided this would be a great idea, and without notifying anyone, stuck it in at this city park which gets thousands of visitors.
 They were forced to take it down within the week, but I did snap this photo before that happened (I did not think this would last, but you never know).

-Even the cat eyeballing this skeleton though it was a little weird (I mean, what does a skeleton even need with toilet paper?).
+Even the cat eyeballing this skeleton thought it was a little weird (I mean, what does a skeleton even need with toilet paper?).

 This tiny bit of street art was back in it’s cubbyhole after being stolen.
 (Actually this is a replacement Kissing Camels, they never recovered the original.)

 These hilarious leftist signs are located on the private, expensive college in town.
 I’m not sure how effective these are, as the students need to have large signs telling them: to use a crosswalk, push the button to stop traffic in a crosswalk and to look before they cross the street.
 All they need is the poster that says ‘Obey’ and they will be set to face life.

 And then there are the deer, thick as fleas in some fancy neighborhoods in the foothills (there is just a small herd in my neighborhood).
 There is a proposal being floated about to shoot them dead in the streets.
 Which would be both unsporting (they are quite tame) and cruel and unusual.
 So I hope this never happens, but I guess we’ll have to wait and see.

 And a Happy New Year to everyone from Godzilla, Pteri and Topsy.